SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Duration: 0:10:00

-✅ Configuring AEM broker queues, subscriptions and queue related settings
+✅ Configuring AEM broker queues, subscriptions and queue related settings <br>
-✅ Import additional adapters into Integration Suite (if not already present)
+✅ Import additional adapters into Integration Suite (if not already present) <br>
-✅ Import Integration Suite packages
+✅ Import Integration Suite packages <br>
-✅ Configure security related settings in Integration Suite ✅ Understand event-driven iflows and configure them for your AEM environment ✅ Receive events in Integration Suite and publish new events ✅ Access topic information and parse and modify topic levels to publish to new dynamic Topics ✅ Understand retry and error processing capabilities in the AEM adapter and the AEM broker
+✅ Configure security related settings in Integration Suite <br>
+✅ Understand event-driven iflows and configure them for your AEM environment <br>
+✅ Receive events in Integration Suite and publish new events <br>
+✅ Access topic information and parse and modify topic levels to publish to new dynamic Topics <br>
+✅ Understand retry and error processing capabilities in the AEM adapter and the AEM broker <br>

 Thanks for participating in this codelab!
 Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
 If you found any issues along the way we'd appreciate it if you'd raise them by clicking the Report a mistake button at the bottom left of this codelab.